GalMod tutorial

 What does GalMod produce and how to use it?

 GalMod requires the user to fill a (basic) input form, containing the minimum requirements for the model to work (or an extended/advanced input form).
 The preset parameters that the user finds in the GalMod input form are random examples of the field of view based on an MW “optimal model.”
 The user is free to change those parameters within the indicated range (or accept the preset parameters).
 Once the user fills all the parameters and provides a correct email address, GalMod produces the simulation and sends an email with a password and a link to download the results (the website is mobile friendly).
-The timescale for the delivery of a mock catalog depends on the input parameters and the servers’ availability; a minimum time of 10 minutes is preset, times longer than 10000 minutes indicate either difficult f.o.v.s or a bug in GalMod.
+The timescale for the delivery of a mock catalog depends on the input parameters and the servers’ availability; a minimum time of 10 minutes is preset, and times longer than 10,000 minutes indicate either difficult FoVs or a bug in GalMod.
 In that case, feel free to contact the support (see below).

 The input form requires the user to provide a set of parameters (grouped by background color) referring to a Galactic composite stellar population (CSP).
 By hovering with the mouse over any box inside these sections, a brief explanation of the parameter appears with a few hints on its possible value.
-The allowed parameter range (if a real number) is below the input box, written in mathematical notation, e.g., \(x \in \left] {a,b} \right]\) meaning \(a < x \le b\), or \(y = {a..d}\) for integer number limits meaning \(y = a \vee y = b \vee y = c \vee y = d\).
-Each box must contain a single number, no arrays of numbers is allowed as input.
+The allowed parameter range (if a real number) is below the input box, written in mathematical notation, e.g., \(x \in \left] {a,b} \right]\) meaning \(a < x \le b\), or \(y = {a..d}\) for integer limits meaning \(y = a \vee y = b \vee y = c \vee y = d\).
+Each box must contain a single number; no arrays of numbers are allowed as input.
 The input form comes with preset parameters for the Galaxy to facilitate the use of the model (including a field of view as an example).
 Selecting a parameter outside the range of allowed values causes the box border to become red to indicate the mistake.
 By refreshing the web page, GalMod performs a check on the full list of parameter values.
 Reloading the page resets the preset parameters to their original values.

 If the input is accepted, the simulation runs "as soon as possible," and when finished, GalMod sends a communication to the provided email address with a temporary password and a link to download the file from GalMod.
 The simulations are available for download for a few days.